andrewjahn/AndysBrainBook/docs/fMRI_Short_Course/Preprocessing/Checkpoint.rst

 Checkpoint: Preprocessing
 ==========

-Now is a good opportunity to review what we have done so far:
+Now is a good time to review what we have done so far:

 1. We have downloaded an fMRI dataset that has anatomical and functional images;